 And consistency is the thing that really matters.
 And by being consistent in my strength training program, and seeing small, incremental results, I get more and more motivated to see what I can do today.

 I send weekly exclusive content on mindset, eating, movement, stress and sleep management to my email subscriber list!
-If you like this content and want more, add yourself in the sign-up on the right.
+If you like this content and want more, add yourself in the sign-up HERE.